putyourlightson/craft-blitz/README.md

 URLs with query strings will be cached according to the selected option in the "Query String Caching" setting  as follows:

 - `Do not cache URLs with query strings`: URLs with query strings (anything following a `?` in a URL) will not be cached.
 Use when query parameters dynamically affect a page's output and should therefore never be cached.
 - `Cache URLs with query strings as unique pages`: URLs with query strings will be cached as unique pages, so `domain.com/`, `domain.com/?=1` and `domain.com/?p=2` will be cached separately.
-Use when query parameters affect a page's output in a deterministic way and can therefore be cached as unique pages.
+Use when query parameters affect a page’s output in a deterministic way and can therefore be cached as unique pages.
 - `Cache URLs with query strings as the same page`: URLs with query strings will be cached as the same page, so `domain.com/`, `domain.com/?&utm_source=twitter` and `domain.com/?&utm_source=facebook` will all be cached with the output.
-Use when query parameters do not affect a page's output and can therefore be cached as the same page.
+Use when query parameters do not affect a page’s output and can therefore be cached as the same page.

 ## Dynamic Content